 What to Consider When Looking for an Estate Planning Attorney

-You need to feel comfortable with the attorney who, ideally, needs to get to know you well enough for you to tell them not just about the successes in your life and where things have gone according to your plan, but also about when things haven not happened according … Read the rest
+You need to feel comfortable with your estate planing attorney.
+Ideally, they need to get to know you well enough for you to tell them about the successes and failures in your life.
+You also need to be comfortable discussing your immediate family, as well as extended family members.… Read the rest

 When New Hampshire real estate is sold in a typical transaction and ownership is transferred to the buyer, the seller has to pay Real Estate Transfer Tax (“RETT”) and the buyer also has to pay RETT.
 If you have sold or bought real estate in New Hampshire, it is likely that you paid your one-half share of thousands of dollars … Read the rest